KARAN-D05/8-Bit-Computer/Experiments/Readme.md

+## Experiments

-This document records an architectural experiment performed on the completed 8-bit processor.
+This folder records an architectural experiment performed on the completed 8-bit processor.
 The objective is not to redesign the processor, but to investigate the quantitative effect of a specific microarchitectural optimization inspired by concepts studied in Computer Organization and Design.